abhishekshah25/3-layer-Medallion-Data-Pipeline/README.md

 ### Getting Started

-To get started with the data pipeline, follow the steps mentioned in the Procedure.pdf file.
+To get started with this pipeline, follow the steps mentioned in the Procedure.pdf file.
 Feel free to make modifications in the data flow structure while creating your own pipeline.